sassoftware/saspy/saspy/doc/source/index.rst

 SAS session and run analytics from Python through a combination of object-oriented methods or explicit SAS code submission.
-You can move data between SAS data sets and Pandas dataframes and exchange values between python vaiables and SAS macro variables.
+You can move data between SAS data sets and Pandas dataframes and exchange values between python variables and SAS macro variables.

 The APIs provide interfaces for the following: